How to Use a Moka Pot on an Electric Stove (An Easy Guide)

 For instance, Moka Pots made of aluminum, including most original Bialetti models, cannot be used on induction stavetops due to their non-magnetic properties.

-On the other hand, stainless steel Moka Pots are an excellent option for induction stovetops since they contain magnetic components essential for proper heating when using electromagnetic energy.
+Conversely, stainless steel Moka Pots are an excellent option for induction stovetops since they contain magnetic components essential for proper heating when using electromagnetic energy.

 Moreover, some manufacturers have introduced hybrid Moka pots explicitly designed for induction surfaces by combining materials like stainless steel and aluminum.